12 Small Beach Cottage Bathroom Storage Ideas That Maximize Space

 • Consider a vanity with at least one drawer for hidden storage of smaller items

-DIY project: If you're handy with tools, transform an old dresser into a floating vanity!
+If you're handy with tools, transform an old dresser into a floating vanity!
 Remove the legs, reinforce the bottom, and mount it to wall studs using heavy-duty brackets.
 Sand it down and apply a whitewash finish or coastal blue paint.
 Replace the hardware with rope pulls or brushed nickel for that beach cottage vibe.

-Buy it option: IKEA's GODMORGON wall-mounted vanities come in various sizes perfect for small spaces.
+IKEA's GODMORGON wall-mounted vanities come in various sizes perfect for small spaces.
 Pair with their TÖRNVIKEN countertop sink and add coastal-themed knobs from Anthropologie or Etsy for a personalized touch.

 In small bathrooms, vertical space is your best friend!
 Using your walls efficiently can double or even triple your storage capacity without taking up precious floor space.
 I've found that going vertical not only solves storage problems but can also become a charming design feature.

-Picture this: A collection of whitewashed wooden shelves climbing up the wall beside your shower, displaying neatly rolled white towels, glass jars filled with seashells, and your essential toiletries in coordinating containers.
+A collection of whitewashed wooden shelves climbing up the wall beside your shower, displaying neatly rolled white towels, glass jars filled with seashells, and your essential toiletries in coordinating containers.
 A vintage wooden ladder leans against one wall, draped with hand towels and adding that perfect touch of rustic beach charm.

 • Install 2-3 floating shelves above the toilet or beside the vanity